FREE PAYMENT REMINDER TEMPLATES

 Final reminder

-Clear final reminder before you decide next steps.
+A clear final reminder before you decide what to do next.

 05

-Use when the customer clicked “I’ve paid” or says payment has been sent, but you have not confirmed it in your bank account.
+Use when the customer clicks “I’ve paid” or says payment has been sent, but you cannot see it in your bank account yet.

 EMAIL TEMPLATES

-Replace these fields before sending a reminder email.
+Fill in these fields before sending the reminder.

 {{customer_name}}